wakesurfer/Terraform-OCI-Demos/ol7-compute-instance-w-bootvol/README.md

 ## Introduction	##

-The labs are in tutorial form to help you learn and get an understanding of how Terraform works in controlling a cloud environment, in this case the Oracle OCI Cloud environment but it is basically the same for Amazon, Google, Microsoft etc.

 To get going you need to do some setup tasks.

 1. Install Terraform on your machine
 2. Install some form of bash on your machine
-3. Pull the files from Git to your selected Terraform working directory
+3. Pull the example files from Git to your selected Terraform working directory
 4. Verify your Credentials for an instance in the Oracle Cloud
-5. Create or download the public/private keys required to access the Oracle Cloud
+5. Create or download the public/private keys required
 6. Add the configuration details for your instance to Terraforms environment script
 7. Test a simple Terraform script to verify your installation
+8. BEFORE you can test it you need to create a Boot Volume!!!
+TODO

 ## Installation and setup for Windows	##